liv-daliberti/grail-simulation/reports/gpt4o/hyperparameter_tuning/README.md

 # GPT-4o Hyper-parameter Sweep

-`python -m gpt4o.pipeline --stage sweeps` records every temperature / max-token / top-p combination explored for the baseline.
+`python -m gpt4o.pipeline --stage sweeps` records every temperature / top-p / max-token combination evaluated on the validation split.
 The generated Markdown links to the leaderboard CSV and highlights whichever configuration advanced to the finalize stage.